nickMac66/hotel-manager/README.md

 ## Project Description

 Hotel Manager is a web application designed to manage hotel bookings.
-It allows users to create, update, and view booking.
+It allows users to create, read update, and delete booking.

 ## Features